varun-vasudevan/CDRS-India/study1_may/README.md

 ## Disparity in the quality of COVID-19 data reporting across India

-Varun Vasudevan, Abeynaya Gnanasekaran, Varsha Sankar, Siddarth A. Vasudevan, James Zou
+Authors: Varun Vasudevan, Abeynaya Gnanasekaran, Varsha Sankar, Siddarth A. Vasudevan, James Zou

 Date of study: May 19, 2020 to June 1, 2020